 At the start of the film, Mickey and Jules come across as quite silly characters considering they are the leads.
 Once they discover the type of people who own the house they just broke into, there seems to be a massive shift in both Mickey and Jules regarding their characteristics.
 In a nutshell, they become somewhat more serious and more likeable, which was very surprising to see when compared to how silly they were at the start of the film.
 While watching the movie and seeing how the leads change their tone, I discovered a new attitude towards the film and wanted them to survive.

-In regards to the plot, yes it does feels somewhat familiar.
-Bad guys who bump into even more threatening people is nothing new.
+In regards to the plot, yes, it does feel somewhat familiar.
+Bad guys who bump into even more threatening people are nothing new.
 What makes this film different is the film’s tone, which is a combination of downright bizarre, dark and gritty.
 Some moments are so random that I couldn’t help but chuckle to myself; I’m sure some viewers may also enjoy the film as a dark comedy.
 The film’s soundtrack is basic, but I have to admit it was fun and fitting with what was occurring on-screen at every moment.

 Overall, those seeking a gritty film with a touch of dark humour will find joy with this release.
-A plot where bad guys discover another pair of bad guys who are far worse might seem familiar, but thankfully there are several elements which feel new and held my attention for the most part.
+A plot where bad guys discover another pair of bad guys who are far worse might seem familiar, but thankfully there are several elements that feel new and held my attention for the most part.
 The film’s opening and character introduction did disappoint me, but thankfully that changes dramatically with some patience.
 Performances, while being over the top, are certainly pleasing, especially from actor Jeffrey Donovan.
-Sure, Villains isn’t for everyone, but the majority of movie lovers will find pleasure with this film even if it is significantly quirky.
+Sure, Villains aren’t for everyone, but the majority of movie lovers will find pleasure in this film, even if it is significantly quirky.